lacklab/lacklab.github.io/_news/2021-12-floracoop.md

 Many congratulations to Flora Huang for being awarded the 2021 Co-op Supervisor Awards for being one of the top mentors among hundreds of Co-op employers!
 Very well deserved.
 Also thanks to Kevin Xiao for being a fantastic Co-op student.

-{% include figure.html path="assets/img/floracoop.jpg" class="img-fluid rounded z-depth-1 mx-auto d-block" width="50%" %}
+{% include figure.liquid path="assets/img/floracoop.jpg" class="img-fluid rounded z-depth-1 mx-auto d-block" width="50%" %}